 How does the National Poisons Centre collect your personal information?

-NPC captures audio recordings of most telephone calls it handles, and also creates an electronic medical record to document the information and advice discussed during an encounter.
+NPC captures audio recordings of most telephone calls it handles, and also creates an electronic medical record to document the information and advice discussed.
 Recordings are valuable for many reasons, allowing NPC staff to:

 Improve quality, training, and risk management processes